ac-rodriguez/sparse/README.md

 2. Predictions are masked with cloud values, to overcome this issue, we just aggregate all observations over all times available for each location.
 For such purpose use `sh aggregate_per_tile.sh` for such purpose.

 ## Merging toghether single prediction tiles (untiling)
 Finally, use `untile.py` if you want to create a lower resolution version of a large predicted area.
+After merging `zonal_stats.py` can be used to create statistics per defined (usually large scale) areas.

 ## Requirements python